populated/punctuation/README.md

 # Using Periods
 ----
-Use a period to signal the end of most sentences, including direct questions.
+Use a period to signal the end of most sentences, including direct & indirect questions.

 Also, use periods in most abbreviations.